 And it changes the way you instruct kids.

-And across the country, people parents are saying enough is enough, and they're supporting new school boards that are ripping this out of the classroom.
+And across the country, parents are saying enough is enough, and they're supporting new school boards that are ripping this out of the classroom.

 And if we don't do it, it'll be one of the most infectious diseases that infects our kids' minds.

-And your take on a Greg Jarrett.
+And your take on it, Greg Jarrett.

-I agree a hundred percent.
+I agree 100%.

 This is a venue as a country, and our classrooms are a venue for the free exchange of ideas and information.

-However wrong they may be at times, however controversial they may be at times, but you know, we're taught to express ourselves, we're taught to think, but that is now gone inside Americans' uh classrooms, and and it's got to change.
+We're taught to think, but that is now gone inside Americans' classrooms, and it's got to change.

-You know, the problem that we have when you dig a little deeper, um, Adam, is that most parents pay all this money in taxes.
+You know, the problem that we have when you dig a little deeper, Adam, is that most parents pay all this money in taxes.

 They don't have the spare income to send their kids to a private school.